-If the client is on prescription medication, require that the client contact his/her physician or qualified pharmacist to insure there are no risks involved in starting the exercise program while on this medication.
+If the client is on prescription medication, require that the client contact his/her physician or qualified pharmacist to ensure that there are no risks involved in starting the exercise program while on this medication.

 Chronic Illness, Injury or Limitations

-If the client is currently ill, put off starting his/her exercise program until they are over the illness.
-If the client suffers from a chronic, or recurring illness, care should be taken that the illness is not complicated by exercise.
-If a client has a chronic injury or a range-of-motion limitation, it should always be advised that he/she see their personal physician, a licensed physical therapist, or an orthopedic physician prior to implementing your recommendations.
+If the client is currently ill, put off starting the exercise program until they are over the illness.
+If the client suffers from a chronic, or recurring illness, then additional care should be taken that the illness is not complicated by exercise.
+If a client has a chronic injury or a range-of-motion limitation, it should always be advised that they see their personal physician, a licensed physical therapist, or an orthopedic physician prior to implementing your recommendations.
 In the case of range-of-motion limitations, this therapeutic referral need be made only if recommendations involve the articulation (movement) of the injured site(s).
-You must also avoid recommending movements that aggravate above conditions.
-Inform the client to stop exercising if he or she experiences relative symptoms or undue pain of any kind, and consult immediately with you, and if need be, with his/her physician.
+You must also avoid recommending movements that aggravate the condition.
+Inform the client to stop exercising if they experience relative symptoms or undue pain of any kind.
+They should be reminded to consult immediately with you when/if they start to feel any pain at all; then, if needed, they should consult with their physician.

 Contraindications to Exercise

-As a personal fitness trainer, you must inform your client of the contraindications (symptoms of overexertion or injury) to exercise, so the client will be able to distinguish the difference between discomfort that is to be expected, and discomfort that could indicate an underlying problem.
-If a client experiences any joint pain, dizziness, nausea, rapid pulse, excessive sweating, extreme muscle soreness, cramping, or chest pain, he/she should immediately stop exercising, consult with you, and if need be, their personal physician.
-Contraindications to exercise will be discussed ater in this text as well.
+As a personal fitness trainer, you must also inform your client of the contraindications (symptoms of overexertion or injury) to exercise, so the client will be able to distinguish the difference between discomfort that is to be expected, and discomfort that could indicate an underlying problem.
+Make sure that they understand the importance of informing you should any of the following occur: joint pain, dizziness, nausea, rapid pulse, excessive sweating, extreme muscle soreness, cramping, or chest pain.

-A physician must be directly involved if a Major Risk Factor is present.
-A physician’s consent and/or a complete physical must be obtained when #1) adverse personal medical history symptoms warrant; #2) the client’s cardiovascular risk profile score is over 32; #3) there is a significant and restrictive chronic illness or range-of-motion limitation; or #4) contraindications persist.
+You are responsible for making sure that your client, if a Major Risk Factor is present, gets an approval from their physician to start or increase the intensity of exercise.
+A Physician’s Release is a signature document that the client/patient will provide to their doctor in order to get their doctor’s okay and approval to exercise.
+We recommend getting this Physician’s Release when #1) when there is adverse personal medical history and/or symptoms; #2) the client’s cardiovascular risk profile score is over 32; #3) there is a significant and restrictive chronic illness or range-of-motion limitation; or #4) persistent contraindications

 General Client Information

-This may sound a bit cliche, but a quality personal fitness trainer will evaluate a client’s total lifestyle not just their exercise needs.
+This may sound a bit cliche, but a quality personal fitness trainer will evaluate a client’s total lifestyle, not just their exercise needs.
 There is more to health than just exercise alone.
-The following is a brief overview of each of the General Client Information topics included in your NFPT Client Screening Questionnaire.
+The following is a brief overview of each of the General Client Information topics.
+These are included in the NFPT Client Screening Questionnaire and respective forms.

-Age – Knowledge of client age is useful in determining health risks, exercise intensity and duration, as well as for computing maximum heart rate (220 – age).
+Age – Knowledge of client age is useful in determining health risks, exercise intensity and duration, as well as for computing maximum heart rate.

-Water Intake – Persons taking in too little fluids are more susceptible to dehydration during exercise.
-Prolonged low fluid intake can lead to a survival water retention in the body.
-Refer elsewhere in this text for more information on water ingestion.
+Water Intake – Not drinking enough water leaves the client susceptible to dehydration during exercise.
+Also, prolonged low water intake can lead to a survival water retention in the body.

 Occupation – Knowing what type of daily activities your client performs will assist you in determining total caloric intake, meal timing, exercise scheduling, and possible lifestyle change recommendations.
 Occupational stress may also be a consideration.